Record-setting winter blast crippled Portland 70 years ago

 Winter 2019-20 has been relatively mild so far.
 Of course, if you were in Portland 70 years ago, every winter since has been rather mild.

-Between January 13 and February 10 of 1950, the Rose City had at least one inch of snow on the ground, according to National Oceanic and Atmospheric Administration data.
+Between Jan.13 and Feb.10 of 1950, the Rose City had at least one inch of snow on the ground, according to National Oceanic and Atmospheric Administration data.
 Those 29 days are the city’s longest recorded streak of snow and ice.
 The next three longest streaks all happened in the 1940s and ’50s: 20 days in 1949, 13 days in 1943 and 12 days in 1956.

 Soon the “crime of the century” on the East Coast fell off Oregon’s front pages.
 “Snow Snarls Transportation; Power, Phone Lines Dropping,” The Oregonian headlined.